Compleat Angler Hotel: History

-It was built by Henry and Helen Duncombe in 1935 following destruction by fire of their first house named The Dower House on 18 November 1934.
+It was built by Henry and Helen Duncombe in 1935 following the destruction by fire of their first house, named The Dower House, on 18 November 1934.
 The hotel was damaged in a 1936 hurricane but quickly repaired.
 Duncombe was the island's commissioner during the American Prohibition Era.
-Henry Duncombe died in 1949 but the hotel continued under the proprietorship of Helen Duncombe until she retired and sold the hotel to the Brown family in 1973.
+Henry Duncombe died in 1949, but the hotel continued under the proprietorship of Helen Duncombe until she retired and sold the hotel to the Brown family in 1973.

-The hotel later became a major tourist attraction for Bimini and housed a collection of Hemingway memorabilia including signed copies of his work and numerous photographs.
-Generations of anglers followed in the novelist's wake to crack open a beer and play a game of ring-toss after a long day on the water.
-The Angler was an unofficial museum, with one room devoted to Hemingway's exploits and most of its pine walls decorated with decades' worth of fading photos and newsclips of assorted anglers and trophy fish.
+The hotel later became a significant tourist attraction for Bimini and housed a collection of Hemingway memorabilia, including signed copies of his work and numerous photographs.
+Generations of anglers followed in the novelist's wake to crack open a beer and play a game of ring toss after a long day on the water.
+The Angler was an unofficial museum, with one room devoted to Hemingway's exploits and most of its pine walls decorated with decades' worth of fading photos and news clips of assorted anglers and trophy fish.
 During its existence, the hotel hosted live music and served food.

-The hotel is not to be confused with The Compleat Angler Hotel in Marlow, Buckinghamshire.
+The hotel is separate from The Compleat Angler Hotel in Marlow, Buckinghamshire.
 Both hotels derive their name from the 1653 Izaak Walton book.